 (Though we’re sad to say there’s a catch, which we’ll talk about very shortly).

-Studies have shown that certain indoor plants have mechanisms that could help remove pollutants, harmful chemicals, and toxins from the air (think carbon dioxide and nitrogen oxides).
+Studies have shown that certain indoor plants have mechanisms that could help remove pollutantsOpens in a new tab., harmful chemicals, and toxins from the air (think carbon dioxide and nitrogen oxides).

 How Effective Are Plants at Air Purification?
 The Reality